amzn/smoke-aws-generate/README.md

 ### Step 1B: Model in the separate Swift Package

-If the model is hosted in a separate Swift Package, the model file will need to be specified as a resource.
+If the model is hosted in a separate Swift Package, the model file will need to be specified as a resource. of that package.
 The following shows the minimal Swift Package manifest that is required for a model package.

 ```
 // swift-tools-version: 5.6